Skip to content

 Example

-Flakes use an magewire: prefix (similar to Alpine.js or Vue.js custom elements) combined with mw: and : prefixed attributes to bind Magewire-specific data and pass parameters to the component during mounting.
-This syntax makes them intuitive to use while maintaining the full power of Magewire's reactive capabilities.
+Flakes use the magewire: prefix (similar to custom elements in Alpine.js or Vue.js) combined with special attributes to bind Magewire-specific data and pass parameters to the component during mounting.
+You can also bind property values directly using the prop: prefix followed by the property name.
+This syntax keeps usage intuitive while preserving the full power of Magewire’s reactive capabilities.

 view/{area}/templates/magewire/foo.phtml